TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Introduction

-Preparing Gibbs states is important for applications such as quantum simulation~\cite{ChildsPNAS2018}, quantum chaos~\cite{Garcia-Mata2023}, combinatorial optimization problems~\cite{KirkpatrickScience1983,SommaPRL2008}, and quantum machine learning~\cite{KieferovaPRA2017, BiamonteNature2017}.
 Existing methods to study Gibbs states on quantum computers include Lindblad simulation and sampling~\cite{PoulinPRL2009,TemmeNature2011,ChowdhuryQIC2017, Chen2023_1, Chen2023_2,EassaNPJQI2024, BergamaschiIEEEFOCSProceedings2024, Rajakumar2024,Brunner2024}, imaginary time evolution~\cite{MottaNaturePhys2019, SunPRXQ2021, KamakariPRXQ2022,GetelinaSciPostPhys2023}, and state purification.
 Out of these, state purification is the most intuitive and amenable to near-term applications.
 The broad idea is to purify the mixed state of the effective open system by enlarging the Hilbert space using ancillary qubits.
 Unitary operations can then be used to find a pure state on the extended system that prepares the Gibbs state on the system register, after tracing out the ancillary qubits.
 Known variational methods can be used to find the purified state.
 A particular purification, the thermofield double (TFD) state, is interesting in its own right from the perspective of holography~\cite{MaldacenaJHEP2003, MaldacenaFdP2013}.
 Preparing the TFD state, by definition, requires doubling the number of system qubits for purification~\cite{CottrellJHEP2019,WuPRL2019,SagastizabalNPJQI2021}.
 Variationally preparing the Gibbs state this way can have the advantage of mapping to a problem of finding the ground state of a Hamiltonian, albeit in a larger Hilbert space~\cite{CottrellJHEP2019}.
 However, the cost of doubling the system size is excessive, especially if the goal is to prepare Gibbs states at low-temperatures.
+Moreover, the extended Hamiltonian involves heuristic assumptions about the interaction between the two halves of the expanded system, and potentially leads to a much more complicated Hamiltonian.